 The Tire Pressure Monitor System (TPMS) uses wireless technology with wheel rim mounted electronic sensors to monitor tire pressure levels.
-Sensors mounted to each wheel as part of the valve stem transmit tire pressure readings to the Receiver Module.
-The wheel sensors monitor tire pressure, and status for all four active road tires and the spare tire.
-The spare tire pressure is monitored, but not displayed.
+Sensors, mounted to each wheel as part of the valve stem, transmit tire pressure readings to the Receiver Module.

 NOTE: It is particularly important, for you to check the tire pressure in all of your tires regularly and to maintain the proper pressure.